Sequential minimal optimization: Algorithm

-Related Work
+Related work

-The first approach to splitting large SVM learning problems into a series of smaller optimization tasks was proposed by Bernhard Boser, Isabelle Guyon, Vladimir Vapnik.
+The first approach to splitting large SVM learning problems into a series of smaller optimization tasks was proposed by Bernhard Boser, Isabelle Guyon, and Vladimir Vapnik.
 It is known as the "chunking algorithm".
 The algorithm starts with a random subset of the data, solves this problem, and iteratively adds examples which violate the optimality conditions.
 One disadvantage of this algorithm is that it is necessary to solve QP-problems scaling with the number of SVs.
 On real world sparse data sets, SMO can be more than 1000 times faster than the chunking algorithm.

 In 1997, E. Osuna, R. Freund, and F. Girosi proved a theorem which suggests a whole new set of QP algorithms for SVMs.
 By the virtue of this theorem a large QP problem can be broken down into a series of smaller QP sub-problems.
 A sequence of QP sub-problems that always add at least one violator of the Karush–Kuhn–Tucker (KKT) conditions is guaranteed to converge.
 The chunking algorithm obeys the conditions of the theorem, and hence will converge.
 The SMO algorithm can be considered a special case of the Osuna algorithm, where the size of the optimization is two and both Lagrange multipliers are replaced at every step with new multipliers that are chosen via good heuristics.